 - Preparing something to eat and drink

-Replacement care, also commonly known as respite care, aims to give people a rest from their caring responsibilities.
+Replacement care, also commonly known as respite care, aims to give you a rest from your caring responsibilities.
 Types of replacement care include:

-- Short breaks or holidays (together with specialist support on hand perhaps)
+- Short breaks or holidays (possibly with specialist support on hand)

 - The person living with dementia spending short periods of time in a care home (e.g. as a planned break or if emergency cover for care is needed).

 Sharing experiences with others who are facing similar circumstances to your own can be hugely supportive.
-Peer support groups provide a safe environment where people can share their concerns and ask for advice about the issues that matter to them.
+Peer support groups provide a safe environment where you can be honest about your experiences and know that the advice you’re getting is from people who have really been through what you’re going through.

 Financial and legal help